 (c) Additional Representations of Party B. Party B hereby further represents and warrants to Party A (which representations will be deemed to be repeated by Party B at all times until the termination of this Agreement) that:

-(i) It is a [subsidiary of a][public utility][public utility holding company] organized under the laws of the state(s) of ____________ and is subject to the jurisdiction of the [name of commission(s)].
+(i) It is a public utility organized under the laws of the state(s) of Oregon and is subject to the jurisdiction of the [name of commission(s)].

 (ii) Neither Party B [nor its Credit Support Provider] nor any subsidiary company, affiliate or associate company of Party B [or its Credit Support Provider] are subject to registration as a holding company under the 1935 Act.
 In the event that Party B, [its Credit Support Provider] or any subsidiary company, affiliate or associate company of Party B [or its Credit Support Provider] becomes subject to registration as a holding company under the 1935 Act, Party B shall use its best efforts to prevent the occurrence of an Event of Default or Termination Event as a result of such registration requirement.
 For purposes of this section, “subsidiary company”, “affiliate” and “associate company” mean the definitions of such terms in Section 2 of the 1935 Act.